Are you dreaming of learning how to paint?

 What Should I Paint?

-Paint what we see in our environment.
-It's easier to paint things we are familiar with, things we know.
+Paint what you see in your environment.
+It's easier to paint things you are familiar with, things you know.

 Painting is an avenue of self-expression.
 That's the joy of painting!